Is Legal Marijuana Faltering In New York?

 Governor Cuomo says it now seems likely that legalizing cannabis won’t be part of the budget.
 But he argues that it’s easier politically for what he calls a “somewhat controversial” issue to be combined with the spending plan and other policy issues as part of a larger package.

 Meanwhile, opponents of legal marijuana have been busy organizing.
-Groups including the state sheriffs association and the Medical Society gathered outside the Senate chambers to voice their concerns.
+Groups including the New York State Sheriffs’ Association and the Medical Society gathered outside the Senate chambers to voice their concerns.

-John Coppola, the executive director of the New York Association of Alcohol and Substance Abuse Providers, says while the rate of addiction to cannabis is lower than many other drugs, it’s estimated that 7% of all adults who use marijuana will develop a substance use disorder, and 16% of teenagers and young adults will do so.
+John Coppola, the executive director of the New York Association of Alcohol and Substance Abuse Providers, says while the rate of addiction to cannabis is lower than many other drugs, it’s estimated that 7 percent of all adults who use marijuana will develop a substance use disorder, and 16 percent of teenagers and young adults will do so.
 He says before a bill is passed to legally sell marijuana, there needs to be funding and programs for those who will be harmed by the drug.

 “How are we going to address the substance disorder needs?”
 Coppola asked.
 “There is no plan in place.”

 “In Colorado and Washington (State) their number one sellers are gummy bears and lollipops,” Belokopitsky said.
-“My nine year old likes gummy bears and lollipops.
+“My 9-year old likes gummy bears and lollipops.
 I don’t.”

 The New York State Association of Counties is also asking lawmakers to slow down the process.
 Two of the state’s largest counties, Nassau and Suffolk on Long Island, say they will opt out of any legalization program and would ban marijuana stores.

-Belokopitsky, with the PTA says opponents are far from certain, though that the measure is dead for now and will stay out of the budget.
-She says with ten days left until the deadline, anything can happen.
+Belokopitsky, with the PTA, says opponents are far from certain, though that the measure is dead for now and will stay out of the budget.
+She says with days left until the deadline, anything can happen.

 “I’ve seen lots of things rise from the dead in this building,” she said.